receptron/graphai/docs/Tutorial.md

 3. **prompt**: This node creates a prompt by filling the `${0}` of the template string with each item of the value of **fruits** node.
 4. **llm**: This node gives the generated text by the **prompt** node to `gpt-4o` and outputs the result.
 5. **result**: This node retrieves the content property from the output of **llm** node.

+Please notice that each item in the array will be processed concurrently.

 ## ChatBot